 Meanwhile, add all other ingredients to a small bowl and stir to combine.

-Place the tofu into a flat sealable container, then pour the mixture over the tofu.
+Place the tofu in a flat, sealable container, then pour the mixture over it.
 Toss to coat each piece, then seal and refrigerate for at least one hour or overnight for a more intense smoky flavor.

 To Cook: Preheat the oven to 325°

-Place the tofu onto a baking sheet lined with parchment paper in a single layer and bake uncovered for 30 to 35 minutes.
+Place the tofu on a baking sheet lined with parchment paper in a single layer, and bake it uncovered for 30 to 35 minutes.

 It's now ready to use.